-Very close to the city of Trinidad and the San Luis Valley or the Ingenios, both declared by UNESCO in 1988 Cultural Heritage of Humanity.
+Exactly about 350 kilometers east of Havana and 20 kilometers from the city of Trinidad, and the San Luis Valley or the Ingenios, both declared by UNESCO in 1988 Cultural Heritage of Humanity.

-How to get to Topes de Collantes National Park and how far is it from Havana, Varadero and Trinidad?
+How to get to Topes de Collantes National?

 The cheapest way to go is by bus for a price of $ 35- $ 50 and lasts 6h and 26mn.